-Grapefruit beer shandy is a very refreshing version of the popular Bavarian radler and a direct descendant of the Shandygaff.
-In this recipe we use a citrusy American IPA and mix it with grapefruit soda.
+Grapefruit shandy is a very refreshing version of the popular Bavarian radler and a direct descendant of the Shandygaff.
+In this recipe we use a citrusy American IPA (a superb grapefruit beer) and mix it with grapefruit soda.

 Before I get started praising the virtues of the grapefruit summer shandy craft beer cocktail let me reference the notion of grapefruit beer.

 The refreshing citrusy aroma and flavor of grapefruit are especially coveted by craft beer fans.
 In the US hops such as Simcoe are sought after for lending a grapefruit like character to the pale ales and IPAs they are most commonly used to flavor.

 Other hop varieties known to impart grapefruity flavors and/or aromas are Citra, Mosaic and Nugget.

 Frequently, beers using these hops are brewed with the addition of grapefruit and are referred to as grapefruit pales or IPAs but grapefruit beer is not a style per se.